armijnhemel/binaryanalysis-ng/maintenance/database/README-NSRL.md

 https://www.nist.gov/software-quality-group/national-software-reference-library-nsrl

 The main contents of NSRL are published as multiple ISO images, each containing CSV files.
-NSRL version 2.71 (December 2020) has the following sets:
+NSRL version 2.73.1 (July 2021) has the following sets:

-* modern
+* modern (microcomputer applications from 2010 to present)
 * android (modern Android applications)
 * iOS
-* legacy
+* legacy (microcomputer applications from 2009 and earlier)

+For older Android applications version 2.65 should be used.

 Each of these ISO files contain several CSV files: